Azure/azure-sdk/docs/clang/design.md

 {% include requirement/MUST id="clang-error-recov-nodiscard" %} mark all functions returning errors as `AZ_NODISCARD`.
 This will cause supported compilers to emit a warning if the caller ignores the error code.

-{% include requirement/MUST id="clang-error-recov-success" %} return `AZ_OK` from successful functions, unless the function has no error conditions.
+{% include requirement/MUST id="clang-error-recov-success" %} return `AZ_OK` or `AZ_RESULT_MEOW` from successful functions, unless the function has no error conditions.

 {% include requirement/MUST id="clang-error-recov-error" %} produce a recoverable error when any HTTP request fails with an HTTP status code that is not defined by the service/Swagger as a successful status code.